Truong-Giangg/IMS-Docker-Project/README.md

         └── diameter.xml
 ```

-Each Kamailio role mounts its own config folder into `/etc/kamailio` inside the container.
+Each Kamailio role mounts its own configuration directory into `/etc/kamailio` inside its container.

 ---